cobwebos/docs/articles/storage/common/storage-migration-to-premium-storage.md

         Write-Host "`n[WORKITEM] - Removing the original VM (the vhd files are NOT deleted)." -ForegroundColor Yellow Remove-AzureVM -Name $SourceVMName -ServiceName $SourceServiceName

-        Write-Host "`n[WORKITEM] - Waiting utill the OS disk is released by source VM.
+        Write-Host "`n[WORKITEM] - Waiting until the OS disk is released by source VM.
 This may take up to several minutes."
         $diskAttachedTo = (Get-AzureDisk -DiskName $sourceOSDisk.DiskName).AttachedTo
         while ($diskAttachedTo -ne $null)
         {